Surgical Technology FAQ

 HOW LONG IS THE PROGRAM?

-The Surgical Technology Associate Degree AND Certificate take 12 months to complete.
+The Surgical Technology Associate Degree takes 15 months to complete.
 Students seeking an Associate Degree will take general education courses during the Surgical Technology program.

 ARE THERE PREREQUISITE COURSES FOR THE PROGRAM?